Paul Radisich: V8 Supercars

 In 1999 he joined Dick Johnson Racing replacing the departed John Bowe.
 He remained with Dick Johnson Racing until the end of 2002.
 In 2003 he joined Briggs Motor Sport which was later sold to British outfit Triple Eight Race Engineering in 2004.
-In total he has three race wins and eight other podium results in the championship.
+In total he has four race wins and eight other podium results in the championship.

 Team Kiwi Racing

 He surprised a lot of people by signing for the patriotic Team Kiwi Racing for 2 years in 2005 racing in a Holden for the first time, helping the team to their first ever podium finish at Shanghai International Circuit in China, (third).
 He finished the 2005 season in 14th place, TKR's highest ever finish in a Supercar season.

 In the 2006 Supercheap Auto 1000 endurance race at Mount Panorama he had a major crash at around 200 km/h in The Chase.
 While attempting to overtake Nathan Pretty he ran wide into the dirt and could not brake in time and careered into a tyre wall head on, flipping the car onto its side.
 Rescue teams had to cut the roof off the car in order to get him out.
 He was then taken to a nearby hospital and then flown to a hospital in Sydney for further scans.
 He broke his ankle and sternum in the crash and missed the remainder of the season.

 In November 2006 it was confirmed that Radisich had signed for a further 2 years with TKR and would once again be back racing in a Ford for 2007–08.
 He has commented that he has unfinished business in V8 Supercars.

 Paul returned to the cockpit at Barbagallo for the first time since Bathurst, to the delight of many fans.
 He had a very good result at Pukekohe, the final round to be held at that circuit, finishing 7th in the third race.

 Ford Performance Racing terminated its contract to supply and service the TKR Falcon on 31 May 2007.
 Paul Radisich said he had terminated his contract with TKR following the team's fallout with Ford Performance Racing that ran the car on behalf of TKR.

 "TKR is in breach of contract and I have therefore terminated my contract with immediate effect."